Interface ArcZonalShiftClient

 updateZonalAutoshiftConfiguration

 default UpdateZonalAutoshiftConfigurationResponse updateZonalAutoshiftConfiguration(UpdateZonalAutoshiftConfigurationRequest updateZonalAutoshiftConfigurationRequest) throws InternalServerException, ConflictException, ResourceNotFoundException, ThrottlingException, AccessDeniedException, ValidationException, AwsServiceException, SdkClientException, ArcZonalShiftException The zonal autoshift configuration for a resource includes the practice run configuration and the status for running autoshifts, zonal autoshift status.
-When a resource has a practice run configuation, ARC starts weekly zonal shifts for the resource, to shift traffic away from an Availability Zone.
+When a resource has a practice run configuration, ARC starts weekly zonal shifts for the resource, to shift traffic away from an Availability Zone.
 Weekly practice runs help you to make sure that your application can continue to operate normally with the loss of one Availability Zone.

-You can update the zonal autoshift autoshift status to enable or disable zonal autoshift.
+You can update the zonal autoshift status to enable or disable zonal autoshift.
 When zonal autoshift is

-, you authorize Amazon Web Services to shift away resource traffic for an application from an Availability Zone during events, on your behalf, to help reduce time to recovery.
+ENABLED, you authorize Amazon Web Services to shift away resource traffic for an application from an Availability Zone during events, on your behalf, to help reduce time to recovery.
 Traffic is also shifted away for the required weekly practice runs.- Parameters:

--- Returns:
+updateZonalAutoshiftConfigurationRequest-- Returns:

 - Result of the UpdateZonalAutoshiftConfiguration operation returned by the service.